dombean/ansible/README.md

 # Notes

-Run setup.sh and then generate_ssh_github.sh
+Run setup.sh and then generate_ssh_github.sh and then download_appimages.sh